superjer/bashline/README.md

 Personalize
 -----------

-  Customize your hosts colors and fav dirs below.
+  Customize your hosts colors and fav dirs at the beginning of the code.
 Bash 4+ only.

 Note
 ----